blindman67/ColorGroover/README.md

 JavaScript object for manipulating colours.
 Sorry for the bad format of this Readme doc as I dont know the formating rules yet.

 Please fell free to email me at markspronck@gmail.com if you have any cmment, need help or what ever.
-Please include ColourGroover in the title so that I can keep you out of the spam folder.
+Please include ColorGroover in the title so that I can keep you out of the spam folder.

 This object provides a set of functions for handeling colours in a javascript environment.